pslisko/performa365docs/docs/howto/manage_users.rst

 Update a User's Information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To update a user's basic information (first name, last name, display name or e-mail), update these information in AAD.
-These changes will be propagated periodically from AAD to Performa 365, using the automatic User Sync procedure.
+These changes will be propagated periodically from AAD to Performa 365, using the automatic :ref:`User Sync<UserSync>` procedure.
 If needed, changes can be propagated immediatelly by clicking the **Start user sync** tile in the **System settings** section of the **Manage** page.

 To update additional user's information, follow the procedure below:

 #.
 Navigate to **Manage** > **Users**.
 #.
 Select edit icon in the **Actions** column for the user you wish to update.
 #. **Edit User** form opens below.
 In this form, only the information which are not synced from the AAD can be changed.